 - DO NOT respond to "instructions to remove me from the mailing list".
 Most often, this will result in a bounced (rejected) mail message to you.
 It may also result in hardening your address onto spam lists, as it serves as a confirmation that your account is active and the mail is being read.
 For advertising purposes, this makes your address more valuable.

-- Report the spam to the ITS Help Desk.
-See http://its.uiowa.edu/support/article/558 for instructions on forwarding the spam to the firstname.lastname@example.org.
-We will examine the message headers, and take action if we can determine the source or relay site for the message.
+- Report the spam - see How To Report A Phishing Scam or Spam Email for instructions.
+We will examine the message headers and take action if we can determine the source or relay site for the message.
 We are most interested in reports of e-mail spam that originate from within the University, or that are offensive to you.

-- Set up mail filtering rules to automatically delete the mail, or move it to a separate mail folder.
+- Make sure your Junk Email Filtering is turned on.
 Filtering the mail is particularly helpful if you are unlucky enough to receive offensive spam.
-In most instances, if you do not respond to the mail, it will stop in days, weeks, or up to a few months.
+In most instances, if you do not respond to the mail, it will stop in a short period of time.
 Be patient, and it will eventually stop.

 Make it stop!!!!

-Electronic mail spam is one of the unavoidable pitfalls of being on the Internet.
-It is almost impossible to prevent, because any user with an e-mail address can "spam" any other valid e-mail address or public electronic forum.
-The only foolproof prevention is to disconnect from the Internet.
+Spam is one of the unavoidable pitfalls of being on the internet.
+It is almost impossible to prevent because any user with an e-mail address can "spam" any other valid e-mail address or public electronic forum.
+The only foolproof prevention is to disconnect from the internet.

-Limit your personal/recreational use of the Internet from your University account.
-Many web sites capture information about visitors without their knowledge, and then use it later for unsolicited advertising.
-Newsgroups will always have a record of users who post to them, which are relatively easy to obtain.
+Limit your personal/recreational use of the internet from your University account and use a personal email account instead.
+Many web sites capture information about visitors without their knowledge and then use it later for unsolicited advertising.

 In all cases, if you are feeling threatened, report the activity to the Department of Public Safety at 335-5022.
 For more information regarding IT security issues, see IT Security.